Skip to content

 Prospective percussion students should prepare to demonstrate proficiency in two of the following areas:

-Keyboard: A two or four mallet solo demonstrating technical proficiency on marimba, vibraphone or xylophone.
+Keyboard: A two or four mallet solo on marimba, vibraphone, or xylophone.

-Drumset: Perform various musical styles including jazz, rock, funk, Latin and ballads.
-Students should be prepared to play time and improvise fills in different styles.
+Drumset: Perform various musical styles including jazz, rock, funk, world, and ballads by playing time and improvising fills.
 A basic understanding of reading drumset charts is also highly regarded.

 For repertoire suggestions, please contact: Dr. Paul Buyer, director of percussion at pbuyer@clemson.edu